 - The feeder insects are cared for properly

-- Add calcium powder to the chameleons food
+- You add calcium powder to the chameleons food

-- Add vegetables or extra vitamin supplements to your chameleons diet
+- You add vegetables or extra vitamin supplements to your chameleons diet

 A chameleon with growth retardation has a smaller crest (helmet on its head) and a smaller body.
 When its adult you cannot help it to increase its body size.
 It is how it is.
 When it is younger than 4 months old it can catch up with growth retardation when you start to feed it properly.
 It can reach normal adult size because it has a 5 to 6 more months of growth until it reaches adulthood.